On the degree of curves with prescribed multiplicities and bounded negativity: Introduction

 Section \ref{sec4} is devoted to prove our second goal on the asymptotic approach to bounded negativity.
-The {\it bounded negativity conjecture} is a folklore conjecture which states that any smooth projective surface $Z$ over the complex numbers has bounded negativity, which means that there is a non-negative integer $b(Z)$, depending only on $Z$, such that $C^2 \geq - b(Z)$ for any reduced and irreducible curve on $Z$ \cite{Harb1,bauer2013, bauer2015, Rou}.
-This conjecture gives a partial answer to a question by Demailly \cite[Question 6.9]{Dem} and it fails in positive characteristic \cite{Harb1,bauer2013}.
-A close conjecture, which implies the Nagata conjecture and also the SHGH conjecture \cite{Cil}, states that if $C$ is a reduced and irreducible curve on the surface obtained by blowing-up the projective plane at very general points, then $C^2 \geq -1$ and, if $C$ satisfies $C^2 = -1$, then it is a $(-1)$-curve.
+The {\it bounded negativity conjecture} is a folklore conjecture which states that any smooth projective surface $Z$ over the complex numbers has bounded negativity, which means that there is a non-negative integer $b(Z)$, depending only on $Z$, such that $C^2 \geq - b(Z)$ for any reduced and irreducible curve on $Z$ \cite{Harb1,bauer2013, bauer2015, Rou, Pok-Roe}.
+The origin of this conjecture is unclear but it was already on the mind of important mathematicians as Artin and Enriques (see more details in the introduction of \cite{bauer2013}).
+It is worth to add that the conjecture (if true) gives a partial answer to a question by Demailly \cite[Question 6.9]{Dem} and fails in positive characteristic \cite{Harb1,bauer2013}.
+A close conjecture, which implies the Nagata conjecture and is implied by the SHGH conjecture \cite{Cil}, states that if $C$ is a reduced and irreducible curve on the surface obtained by blowing-up the projective plane at very general points, then $C^2 \geq -1$ and, if $C$ satisfies $C^2 = -1$, then it is a $(-1)$-curve.
 A weak bounded negativity conjecture was stated in \cite{Bau2, bauer2013} and proved in \cite{Hao}; this conjecture asserts that for any smooth complex projective surface $Z$ and any integer $g$, there is a non-negative integer $b(Z,g)$, depending only on $Z$ and $g$, such that $C^2 \geq -b(Z,g)$ for any reduced curve in $Z$ with geometric genus of each irreducible component less than or equal to $g$.
-The bounded negativity conjecture can also stated by replacing reduced and irreducible curves by arbitrary reduced divisors \cite{bauer2013}.
+The bounded negativity conjecture can also be stated by replacing reduced and irreducible curves by arbitrary reduced divisors \cite{bauer2013}.
 Moreover, if $Z$ is a surface coming from successive blowups of a surface $X$, for obtaining very negative curves on $Z$, it is worthwhile to consider curves on $Z$ giving very singular images in $X$.
 In this way, several recent papers \cite{bauer2015,Pokora2,Rou, Pokora} have considered special types of transversal arrangements of curves on $X$, that is, reduced divisors whose components are smooth and intersect pairwise transversally (the intersection points provide the singularities).
 In this article we take a different approach to force the emergence of singularities by considering proximity relations among infinitely near points.